jrivest3/KerrSimulator/index.md

 #### Equations of Motion

 The invariant, conserved quantities are the energy, $$E$$, the component of angular momentum parallel to the spin axis of the black hole, $$L_z$$, and what is known as the Carter's Constant, $$Q$$.
-The constants of motion are calculated here by converting and adapting the Mathematica code from the Black Hole Perturbation Toolkit \citep{BHPToolkit} to Javascript, as well as math from \cite{Schmidt:2002qk}.
+The constants of motion are calculated here by converting and adapting the Mathematica code from the Black Hole Perturbation Toolkit<sup>2</sup> to Javascript, as well as math from Schmidt (2002)<sup>4</sup>.
 The code contains a series of equations for $$E$$, $$L_z$$, and $$Q$$ each written purely in terms of the orbital elements, $$(a,p,e,x)$$.

 The constants of motion need to be computed, because they appear in the equations of motion.